andrewjacobson5/secureFTP/SECURITY.md

 y = milestore (part 1 = 1, 2 or 3, part 2 = 4, 5, or 6)
 z = commit number

+Example: @version: 1.2.23 means Part 1 of the Project, milestone 2, commit number 23 of milestone 2

 ## Reporting a Vulnerability

 Vulnerabilities should be reported by opening a new issue on the Issue tab in GitHub